VASP: History

 The airline was established on 4 November 1933 by the state government of São Paulo, and began operations on 12 November of that year.
 VASP was the first airline to serve the interior of the state of São Paulo (São Paulo-São Carlos-São José do Rio Preto and São Paulo-Ribeirão Preto-Uberaba), with two Monospar ST-4s.
 At the beginning of the 1930s, it was the only carrier to operate with land planes in its service area, an advantage due to the lack of adequate non-coastal airports; many landing strips were improvised on flat pastures.
 The insistence on land planes led to the 1936 construction of one of Brazil's most important airports: Congonhas in the city of São Paulo, far from the coast.
 During its early years, Congonhas Airport was popularly known as Campo da VASP ("VASP's airfield").

 VASP bought Aerolloyd Iguassu in 1939, including a license to operate flights to the states of Paraná and Santa Catarina.
 In 1962, VASP became a national airline when it acquired Lóide Aéreo Nacional and its license to operate nationwide.

 VASP, Cruzeiro do Sul and Varig initiated air-shuttle service between Rio de Janeiro-Santos Dumont and São Paulo-Congonhas airports on 6 July 1959, the first of its kind in the world.
 The three companies coordinated their schedules and operations, and shared revenue.
 The service was a direct response to competition from Real Transportes Aéreos.
 The idea, Air Bridge (Ponte Aérea in Portuguese), was inspired by the Berlin Airlift.
 It was successful, continuing until 1999.
 Flights initially operated on an hourly basis by Convair 240 (Varig), Convair 340 (Cruzeiro) and Saab 90 Scandia (VASP).
 In a few months the shuttle service led by Varig won the battle against Real, which was bought by Varig in 1961.
 Sadia Transportes Aéreos joined the service in 1968.
 It was operated exclusively between 1975 and 1992 by Varig's Lockheed L-188 Electra, which for some time did not have the name "Varig" on the fuselage for neutrality.

+Logo used between 1985 and 2001.

 Although it had been remarkably well-run for most of its life as a state-owned company, by the 1980s VASP was plagued by inefficiency, losses covered by state-capital injections, and a bloated payroll for political reasons.
 Under the Brazilian government's new neoliberal policies, VASP was privatized in 1990.
 A majority stake was bought by the VOE/Canhedo Group, a company formed by the Canhedo Group of Brasília and VASP employees.